patrick-llgc/Learning-Deep-Learning/paper_notes/apollocar3d.md

 Using keypoints significantly improves performance.

 #### Key ideas
-- Keypoints are detected, and then fitted to 3D models with EPnP algorithms.
+- Keypoints are detected, and then fitted to 3D models with EPnP algorithms. --> similar to [DeepMANTA](deep_manta.md).
 - Co-planar constraints between cars and its neighboring cars.
 This only takes effect if less than 6 points are annotated.
 Number of neighboring cars is set to 2.
 - Direct approach (top-down):
 	- regress amodal bbox and 3d center's 2d projection
-	- 3D RCNN uses render and compare to find depth, and here they directly regresses depth using ODIN method.
+	- 3D RCNN uses render and compare to find depth, and here they directly regresses depth using [DORN](dorn.md) method.
 - Keypoint based method:
 	- CPM (conv pose machine) to locate keypoints, based on 2D patches